Limassol: Economy

-Tourism in Limassol began to flourish after 1974, following the occupation of Famagusta and Kyrenia, the principal tourist resorts of Cyprus, during the 1974 Turkish invasion of Cyprus.
+Tourism in Limassol began to flourish after 1974, following the occupation of Famagusta and Kyrenia –the principal tourist resorts of Cyprus– during the 1974 Turkish invasion of Cyprus.
 Limassol has many beaches, suitable for sunbathing and swimming.
 A bathing beach with all the necessary facilities, provided by the Cyprus Tourism Organisation, operates in the Dasoudi area.

-In 1974, the Port of Limassol became the Republic of Cyprus’s main seaport.
-Prior to that, the role had been filled by the port of Famagusta, now located in the de facto state of Northern Cyprus, which is not recognised as a legal port by any country except Turkey.
+In 1974, the Port of Limassol became the Republic of Cyprus's main seaport.
+Prior to that, the role had been filled by the port of Famagusta, now located in the largely unrecognised Turkish Republic of Northern Cyprus.

-Limassol is home to many of Cyprus’s wine companies, which cater to the wine-growing regions on the southern slopes of the Troodos Mountains, including Commandaria.
-Notable companies such as KEO, LOEL, SODAP, and ETKO produce award-winning wines and brandies (cognacs) in international exhibitions.
+Limassol is home to many of Cyprus's wine companies, which cater to the wine-growing regions on the southern slopes of the Troodos Mountains, including Commandaria.
+Companies such as KEO, LOEL, SODAP, and ETKO produce award-winning wines and brandies (cognacs) in international exhibitions.
 These products are highly consumed by both locals and tourists, with significant quantities exported to Europe.

 Limassol is the largest industrial centre in the district, hosting around 350 industrial units with 90 industry wares.
 These industries include dressmaking, furniture, footwear, beverages, food, printing, metalwork, electrical devices, plastics, and more.

-Limassol is a key trade centre in Cyprus, partially due to the presence of the UK sovereign base at Episkopi and Akrotiri, and the population displacement following the Turkish invasion in 1974.
+Limassol is a key trade centre in Cyprus, partially due to the presence of the British base at Akrotiri, and the population displacement following the Turkish invasion in 1974.
 The main trade markets are located in the town centre and the coastal tourist area, stretching from the Old Port to the Amathus area.
 This area is home to most of the hotels, restaurants, confectioneries, discos, and entertainment venues.
-Major global retail shops can be found on Anexartisias Street and Makariou Avenue, the city’s primary shopping streets, as well as at MYMALL, the largest mall in the district.
+Major global retail shops can be found on Anexartisias Street and Makariou Avenue, the city's primary shopping streets, as well as at My Mall, the largest mall in the district.

 Limassol has two ports, commonly known as the Old Port (Limassol Marina) and the New Port (Port of Limassol).
 The New Port handles the majority of commercial and passenger traffic and is one of the busiest ports in the Mediterranean transit trade and is the largest port in the Republic of Cyprus.
-With a depth of 11 m and breakwaters extending 1,300 m, can receive about ten ships, depending on their size.
+With a depth of 11 m and breakwaters extending 1,300 m, it can receive about ten ships, depending on their size.
 The Old Port, with a 250 m breakwater, can accommodate only three small ships at a time and is primarily used by fishing boats.
 These ports facilitate the export of grapes, wines, carobs, and citrus fruits, as well as the import of cereals, vehicles, machinery, textiles, agricultural medicines, fertilisers, and iron.